ckcssm

-Syringomyelia (SM) and Chiari-like malformation (CM) form a serious and widespread condition in cavaliers.
-Researchers think about 90% of CKCS have the malformation and predict from 30-70% will eventually develop syrinxes (SM), making CM/SM a major concern for cavalier owners and breeders.
+Syringomyelia (SM) and Chiari-like malformation (CM) form a serious and widespread condition in cavaliers that threatens the future of this breed.
+Researchers say over 90% of CKCS have the malformation and studies indicate about 70% will eventually develop syrinxes (SM), making CM/SM a major concern for cavalier owners and breeders.

 What is syringomyelia?

-Syringomyelia (sir IN go my EEL ya), or SM, is a potentially painful condition caused by a skull that is too small for the brain, creating a brain malformation -- the Chiari-like malformation (CM), similar to the Chiari malformation in humans.
+Syringomyelia (sir IN go my EEL ya), or SM, is a potentially painful condition caused by a skull malformation -- the Chiari-like malformation (CM), similar to the Chiari malformation in humans -- that makes the skull too small for the brain.
 CM often forces the brain to squeeze (herniate) through the opening into the spinal cord.
 This obstructs the cerebrospinal fluid (CSF) circulating around the brain and spine, causing pressure to rise, similar to placing a thumb over the nozzle of a garden hose.
-This turbulence is believed to create pockets of fluid (syrinxes) in the spinal cord that press on nerves, causing pain and disability.
-There is no cure -- the aim of treatment is to alleviate pain.
+This turbulence can create pockets of fluid (syrinxes) in the spinal cord that press on nerves, which can cause pain and disability.
+There is no cure -- and most cases gradually worsen over time.
+The aim of treatment is to alleviate pain.
+Many affected dogs can live many years comfortably with the right treatment, but ALL symptomatic dogs need diagnosis and likely, treatment.

 Typical symptoms may include only ONE, or SEVERAL, of these signs:

-• excessive scratching, especially at ears, head, face, neck, shoulders (only some SM dogs scratch!)
+• excessive scratching, especially at ears, head, face, neck, shoulders (but not all SM dogs scratch!!)

 • 'air scratching' (the hind leg makes no body contact, typically when walking the dog)

-• scoliosis (especially in young dogs), where the dog's neck and spine bend into a 'C'
+• scoliosis (especially in young dogs)-- the dog's neck and spine curve into a 'C'

 • weakness in the legs

-• pain, especially around the head, spine and/or legs
+• pain/sensitivity to touch, especially around the head/neck, back and/or legs

 • sudden yelping for no reason